pratalytics/bigquery_googleanalytics/README.md

 * How do you rename column names?
 * How do you limit your results?

-### Exercises
-1. Select columns which has client ID, the visit number, session ID, session start time and date
-2. Select any two columns from the following records - totals, trafficSource, device, geoNetwork.
-Can you select columns from hits.eCommerceAction?
-What error do you get?

 ## Quering multiple tables, Filtering and Sorting the results